MikeHopley/ftl-ships-strategy/index.md

 Sell Crystal Vengeance at the first store you visit.

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 [Defence drones cover this ship poorly](https://i.imgur.com/CEsuzYp.jpg), as weapons are vulnerable.

+Crew positions are hard to decide.
+Crystal crew are slow to move around this sprawling ship, so there’s an argument for putting them on piloting and engines.
+But you might want to board with them later; they also have a 17% penalty to fire-fighting.
+On balance, I prefer the default positions (Humans on piloting and engines).

 You have no blue options for distress beacons in sector 1, so prefer unmarked beacons.